Rogdham/pyzstd/index.rst

     Each parameter should belong to an interval with lower and upper bounds, otherwise they will either trigger an error or be automatically clamped.

+    View the constant values defined in `zstd.h <https://github.com/facebook/zstd/blob/master/lib/zstd.h>`_, note that these values may be different in different zstd versions.

     .. sourcecode:: python

         option = {CParameter.compressionLevel : 10,